springfall2008/batpred/README.md

-best_soc_keep - 2.0                # Tweak this to control what battery level you want to keep as a backup in case you use more energy best_soc_min - 0.0                 # You can also set this to best_soc_keep if you don't want charging to be turned off overnight when it's not required rate_low_threshold - 0.8           # Consider a 20% reduction in rates or more as a low rate calculate_discharge_first - False  # You probably only want to discharge any excess as export rates are poor
+best_soc_keep - 2.0                # Tweak this to control what battery level you want to keep as a backup in case you use more energy best_soc_min - 0.0                 # You can also set this to best_soc_keep if you don't want charging to be turned off overnight when it's not required rate_low_threshold - 0.8           # Consider a 20% reduction in rates or more as a low rate forecast_plan_hours - 24               # In apps.yml set this to 24 hours to match the repeating rates calculate_discharge_first - False  # You probably only want to discharge any excess as export rates are poor
 ```